What is the initiative called?

 Who is currently involved and how?

-By September 2017, 130 individuals representing 80 organisations in the field of health research have indicated their interest and support for the Code of Conduct for Health Research.
-Indicating interest in the initiative does not mean that you as an individual or your organisation endorses the Code.
-It means that you see a benefit in the development of such a code and are interested in partaking in the process.
+Thus far, more than 160 individuals representing 90 organisations in the field of health research have indicated their interest and support for the Code of Conduct for Health Research initiative.
+Indicating interest in the initiative does not mean that an individual or an organisation endorses the Code.
+It means that a benefit in the development of such a code is recognised and there is interest in taking part in the process.

 Who can get involved?